New and upgraded tracks and trails

 - Wirrawilla Rainforest Walk – we've replaced more than 450m of boardwalk and handrails delivering a safer and more accessible walk for visitors, including people in wheelchairs or people with mobility issues.

-Walking trails are being delivered in partnership between the Department of Environment, Land, Water and Planning and Parks Victoria, working together with Traditional Owners and local communities.
+Walking trails are being delivered in partnership between the Department of Energy, Environment and Climate Action and Parks Victoria, working together with Traditional Owners and local communities.